iterative/dvc.org/static/docs/philosophy/related-technologies.md

 7. **Git-LFS** (Large File Storage).
 The differences are:

-   - DVC is fully compatible with Git.
-It does not require special Git servers like Git-LFS demands.
+   - It does not require special Git servers like Git-LFS demands.
+Any cloud storage like S3, GCS, or on-premise SSH server can be used as a backend for data sets and models, no additional databases, serves or infrastructure is required.

    - DVC does not add any hooks to Git by default.
 To checkout data files, the *dvc checkout* command has to be run after each `git checkout` and `git clone` command.
+It gives more granularity on managing data and code separately.
+Hooks could be configured to make workflow simpler.

-   - DVC creates hardlinks (or even reflinks if they are supported) instead.
+   - DVC creates hardlinks (or even reflinks if they are supported).
 The `dvc checkout` command does not actually copy data files from cache to the working tree, as copying files is a heavy operation for large files (30Gb+).

+   - `git-lfs` was not made with data science scenarious in mind thus it does not support certain features like pipelines and metrics, and thus Github has a limit of 2GB files.

    - DVC is not fundamentally bound to Git, having the option of changing the repository format.